 This course further expands on the spray gun equipment, materials, and techniques used in the application of special paints to automobile finishes introduced in Fundamentals of Refinishing I. Emphasis will be placed on blending, tinting, and matching colors.

-ACRP 2005 - Fundamentals of Refinishing I
+Pre-requisites: None Co-requisites: All Required ACRP 2005 - Fundamentals of Refinishing I